datacarpentry/sql-socialsci/episodes/06-Aggregations.md

 `min` , `max` and `avg` are builtin aggregate functions in SQLite (and any other SQL database system).
 There are other such functions avaialable.
 A complete list can be found in the SQLite documentation [here](https://sqlite.org/lang_aggfunc.html)

 It is more likely that we would want to find such values for a range, or multiple ranges of rows where each range is determined by the values of some other column in the table.
+Before we do this we will look at how we can find out what different values are contained in a given column.

 ## The `Distinct` keyword